jadlr/documentation/dataformat/README.md

 ### runtime.yaml

 Which requirements does this service have on the runtime?
 This is used for sizing the machine, VM or container.
+On what kind of `host_type` is this artefact running?
+Values could be:

+- Metal
+- VM
+- Docker

 ```
 runtime:
   cpu: L
   ram: S
   disk: XL
+  host_type: VM
 ```

 ### software_dependencies.yaml